ice09/oraclize-example/README.md

-# Oraclize Example App
+# Create you own Oracle

-That's a sample application to demonstrate working with Oraclize in Ethereum Studio.
+This sample application is based on the https://github.com/ether-camp/oraclize-example of the Ethereum Studio

 * Clone the project to your workspace.
 * Select the project and start a sandbox.
 It will use Oraclize sandbox plugin with the following params (see ethereum.json):